Setting Goals in the Wind Band Classroom

 Choosing repertoire that highlights development of intonation skills

-*SIDE NOTE: Scott Rush’s Habits Series and Ryan Addair’s Tuning for the Modern Wind Ensemble are two valuable resources for every band!
+*SIDE NOTE: Scott Rush’s Habits Series is a valuable resources for every band!

 Tip #5: Assess, Re-evaluate, Repeat

 The goal-setting process is an ongoing process, but this is what makes it so rewarding to the band director.
 As the ensemble grows, the director grows.
 Growth is an important ingredient to maintaining a successful career and continually adding excitement to your personal development.

 Read your goals daily.
 Evaluate the previous rehearsal.
 Ask yourself:

 What techniques moved you closer to your goal?

 What could you have done differently?